scrapy-plugins/scrapy-playwright/README.md

 ## Windows support

-Windows support is possible by running the Playwright process in a `ProactorEventLoop` in a separate execution thread.
+Windows support is possible by running Playwright in a `ProactorEventLoop` in a separate thread.
-This is necessary because it's not possible to run the Playwright process in the same asyncio event loop as the crawler process:
+This is necessary because it's not possible to run Playwright in the same asyncio event loop as the Scrapy crawler:
 * Playwright runs the driver in a subprocess.
 Source:
   [Playwright repository](https://github.com/microsoft/playwright-python/blob/v1.44.0/playwright/_impl/_transport.py#L120-L130).
 * "On Windows, the default event loop `ProactorEventLoop` supports subprocesses,